Polynomial Equations: Theory and Practice: Abstract

 \section{Abstract}

-These notes accompany an introductory lecture given by the author at the workshop on \emph{solving polynomial equations \& applications} at CWI Amsterdam in the context of the 2022 fall semester programme on \emph{polynomial optimization \& applications}.
-We introduce systems of polynomial equations and the main approaches for solving them.
-We also discuss applications and solution counts.
-The theory is illustrated by many examples.
+{Solving polynomial equations is a subtask of polynomial optimization.
+This article introduces systems of such equations and the main approaches for~solving them.
+We discuss critical point equations, algebraic varieties, and solution counts.
+The theory is illustrated by many examples using different software packages.}